ahmdtaha/simsiam/README.md

 To train a model `python pretrain_main.py`

-To train a linear classifier `python classifier_main.py` -- I did not clean this yet.
+To train a linear classifier `python classifier_main.py` -- Make sure to update the path of the [pretrained model](https://github.com/ahmdtaha/simsiam/blob/1975eb6749cc06d1df2a781b4ed9c234ad008c40/classifier_main.py#L107) before running.

 The CIFAR hyperparameters are already hard coded in the python script.
 However these hyperparameters can be overridden by providing at least one parameter when running the script (e.g., `python pretrain_main.py --arch SimCLR`)